 Most disabled people find SSI and pension checks little enough to pay their bills and rent.
 You will have to generate secondary sources of income and be creative about doing it.
 What skills or talents do you have that can be used in new ways?
 Coaching or career counseling can often help broaden the range of options available to you.

-7. As a newly disabled person, you may find yourself inundated with offers for work-at-home schemes which may or may not deal with you honestly.
+As a newly disabled person, you may find yourself inundated with offers for work-at-home schemes, which may or may not deal with you honestly.

 Well, almost nothing.
 While you may never have a new pair of kidneys or be able to re-grow a limb you have lost, almost everything you dreamed of doing before your disability can still be possible.
-You just may have to modify quite a bit to achieve it.
-Dont let anything stand in your way and don't fall prey to blaming and self-pity.
-You are the only person who can get you from the depths of despair to all the success you want in life.
+You may have to modify quite a bit to achieve it.
+Don't let anything stand in your way, and don't fall prey to blaming and self-pity.
+You are the only person who can get you from the depths of despair to all the success you want.
 Go for it!